House of Metternich: Metternich-Winneburg-Beilstein

-In 1635, the family of the Elector of Trier, Lothar Johann Reinhard von Metternich (1515–1623), acquired the immediate Lordship of Beilstein, which made them free from any other overlord than the emperor, and began styling themselves as Freiherren von Metternich-Winneburg zu Beilstein.
+In 1635, the family of the Elector of Trier, Lothar Johann Reinhard von Metternich (1551–1623), acquired the immediate Lordship of Beilstein, which made them free from any other overlord than the emperor, and began styling themselves as Freiherren von Metternich-Winneburg zu Beilstein.
 Their title was upgraded to Graf in 1679.
 Lothar Johann Reinhard von Metternich's nephews, Karl von Metternich and Emmerich von Metternich, were opposed to the policies of the Elector of Trier Philipp Christoph von Sötern.

 In 1623–30, the Imperial Quartermaster General, Lothar von Metternich, and his brother Wilhelm purchased the lordships of Lázně Kynžvart and the village of Metternich near Koblenz.
 Wilhelm's eldest son, Karl Heinrich von Metternich-Winneburg, was Elector of Mainz and Prince-Bishop of Worms in 1679.
 The younger son, Philip Emmerich von Metternich (d.
 1698), was raised to the rank of Graf.

-The last Count of Metternich-Winneburg was Franz Georg Karl von Metternich-Winneburg-Beilstein, who lost the ancestral lordship to France by the 1801 Treaty of Lunéville.
+The last Count of Metternich-Winneburg was Franz Georg Karl von Metternich-Winneburg-Beilstein (1746–1818), who lost the ancestral lordship to France by the 1801 Treaty of Lunéville.
 In compensation, Francis II, Holy Roman Emperor, gave him the secularized Ochsenhausen Abbey and raised him to the rank of Fürst in 1803.
-Their immediate territories were mediatized by Württemberg in 1806.
+Their immediate territories were mediatized by the Kingdom of Württemberg in 1806.
+His daughter Princess Pauline Kunigunde married Duke Ferdinand Frederick Augustus of Württemberg (brother of Frederick I, King of Württemberg, brother-in-law of Francis II, Holy Roman Emperor and uncle of Alexander I, Emperor of Russia).